-After you turn on the power for the first time, do not turn it off until you have set up the operating system.

-- Volume cannot be adjusted during Windows Setup.

-- 1. Open the display panel.

-- 2. Press the power button.
+- After you turn on the power for the first time, do not turn it off until you have set up the operating system. - Volume cannot be adjusted during Windows Setup. - Do not touch the display screen while turning on the computer. - 1.
+Open the display panel. - 2.
+Press the power button.